pingzing/pingzing.github.io/content/crossplat-monogame.md

 ...and then your platform-specific projects register all their implementations before calling `Game.Run()`.
 Then, when your PCL needs a service, it can just do `ServiceLocator.Get<YourService>().ServiceThings()`.
 Of course, even with that solution, you'd want to do things like null-checking, existence-checking, etc.

 # That's All, Folks
-Hope this helped someone!
+Hope this helped!
 If you'd like to contact me, I'm [@pingzingy](https://twitter.com/pingzingy) on Twitter, and [pingzing](https://github.com/pingzing/) on GitHub!